-Some of the most beautiful containers are made of concrete.
+Some of the most beautiful outdoor containers are made of concrete.
 The colors and shapes can be elegant and nuanced.
-The only drawback is weight--they can be ridiculously heavy.
+The only drawback is weight—they can be ridiculously heavy.
 Hypertufa has some of the looks of concrete but is lighter.

 Hypertufa is a lightweight concrete that is often done as a DIY project.
-You make a mud textured concrete and peat mixture which you then cast in molds.
-You can make textured pots by using a basket or even embed leaves, shells or other decorative items to create... patterns in the finished pots.
-I have never made hypertufa, but I have heard it is easy, inexpensive and the shapes you can make are limitless.
-It takes a few weeks to cure, so it is a good springtime project, so your pots will be ready for planting in the summer.
+Hypertufa containers are made by using a mixture of concrete, peat moss, and perlite or vermiculite, which is then cast into molds or simply shaped by hand.
+You can make textured pots by using a basket, leaves, shells, or other decorative items to stamp patterns in the finished pots.
+Hypertufa takes a few weeks to cure, so it is a good springtime project.

 07 of 07